Here’s How Long Thanksgiving Leftovers Last in the Fridge

 - Cranberry sauce: Stored in a glass or plastic container, your cranberry sauce will last for up to two weeks in the fridge.
 Put it in the freezer to last up to two months.
 While this certainly applies to the store-bought variety, there’s nothing quite as good as our favorite lemon cranberry sauce.

 - Mashed potatoes and yams: Whichever you prefer, you’ll be able to keep mashed potatoes or yams in the fridge for up to five days or up to a year in the freezer.
 However, this doesn’t apply to ones that you bake—they won’t fare as well in the freezer.
 Before storing, place in a clean container separate from the one in which they were served at dinner.
-These foods were actually present at the first Thanksgiving.

 - Pumpkin pie: Just because Thanksgiving is over doesn’t mean pumpkin pie season is.
 If you can resist eating a slice immediately after the big holiday dinner, leave it in the fridge for up to four days, or up to two months in the freezer.
 Be aware that the texture might change once reheated, but the flavor should stay the same.
 Of course, we’re fairly certain that with this spiced pumpkin pie, you won’t have leftovers.
-This is the worst time to travel on Thanksgiving.

 - Apple pie: Pies aren’t created equally, especially when it comes to how you treat leftovers.
 America’s favorite pie will only last up to three days in the fridge and two months in the freezer.
 To make sure it retains its sweetness and crispness, wrap it tightly with either plastic wrap or aluminum foil, or secure it in a plastic bag.